The Secretary works closely with the President to make sure her WI runs smoothly. Find out what the role involves.

 - write a record for the WI meeting and the minutes for the Committee

 Secretaries should keep a record of any decisions made during WI meetings – either in a special book or a loose leaf file (provided the pages are numbered sequentially and each page has been initialled by the President).
+Many WIs now keep a digital record, but a signed physical copy is still necessary.
 This should be available for members to view at each meeting or can be read out if preferred.
 If members decide to take the record ‘as read’ the President can sign it at the end of the meeting, by which time members will have had time to look at it.

 Many WIs elect or appoint an Assistant Secretary to share the workload.
 This can involve acting as either a Minute Secretary or a Programme Secretary.